 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and revenues and expenses during the period reported.
-The most significant estimates are related to the accounts receivable reserve, estimates to complete on contracts, insurance reserves, the valuation allowance on deferred taxes, recoverability of goodwill and intangibles, and estimates surrounding stock-based compensation.
+The most significant estimates are related to estimates to complete on contracts, insurance reserves, accounts receivable reserves, the recoverability of goodwill and intangibles, and estimates surrounding stock-based compensation.
 Actual results could differ from these estimates.

-2. Basis of Presentation (Continued)
+1. Organization, Business, Basis of Presentation (Continued)